k3s-io/k3s-ansible/roles/argocd/README.md

 #### Setup

-If not already done, create a new policy in The Vault for Argo CD that has read and list access on the path cloud-provision.
+If not already done, create a new policy in The Vault for Argo CD that has read and list access on the path k8s-provisioning.
 The hcl for this should look like:

 See also: https://developer.hashicorp.com/vault/docs/auth/approle#approle-auth-method